knokknok

 • RAR-gamma: The dominant receptor in skin, involved in cell turnover and differentiation

-The key difference between tazarotene and tretinoin lies in their receptor selectivity.
+The key difference between tazarotene and tretinoin lies in their receptor selectivity — a distinction that shapes their clinical benefits and side effect profiles.

 Tretinoin: The Original Prescription Retinoid